 - Coverage – the index coverage report is super-helpful at finding pages on your site that aren’t getting indexed.
 Within this tab, you can also discover a whole heap of potential issues and how to fix them

 - Mobile Usability – obviously with most sites now moved over to mobile-first indexing, this one is an important one.
 Annoyingly we do get false notifications about issues with mobile usability, but overall, it’s a great feature

 One of the best things about GSC is that it can be integrated with GA and you can then pull out even more insights including organic CTR and more cool stuff.

-Hopefully this gives you an insight into the SEO tools that we use on a regular basis.
-There are obviously a whole range of tools we use in addition to these including:
+Hopefully, this gives you an insight into the SEO tools that we use on a regular basis.
+There is obviously a whole range of tools we use in addition to these including: